 The Purchase Price for each Bond is payable in full upon submission of the duly executed Application to Purchase.
-Payments of the Purchase Price shall be made either in checks or appropriate debit instructions or payment instructions made out to the order of the relevant Joint Issue Manager, Joint Lead Underwriter, and Joint Bookrunner or Selling Agent (if any).
-All payments must be made or delivered to the Joint Issue Manager, Joint Lead Underwriter, and Joint Bookrunner or the Selling Agent (if any) to whom the Application to Purchase is submitted.
+Payments of the Purchase Price shall be made either in checks or appropriate debit instructions or payment instructions made out to the order of the relevant Joint Issue Manager, Joint Lead Underwriter, and Joint Bookrunner.
+All payments must be made or delivered to the Joint Issue Manager, Joint Lead Underwriter, and Joint Bookrunner to whom the Application to Purchase is submitted.